Timelines published by our users.

 [Created]

-Juana Inés de Asbaje y Ramírez de Santillana, better known as Sor Juana Inés de la Cruz, was a Hieronymite nun and a Novohispanic writer, philosopher, composer and poet of the Baroque period, nicknamed "The Tenth Muse", "The Mexican Phoenix", and "The Phoenix of America" by her contemporary critics.
+Miguel Cabrera.
+Oil on canvas.
+99 Sor Juana Inés de la Cruz, was a Hieronymite nun and a Novohispanic writer, philosopher, composer and poet of the Baroque period, nicknamed "The Tenth Muse", "The Mexican Phoenix", and "The Phoenix of America" by her contemporary critics.
 She was also a student of science.
 She was among the main contributors to the Spanish Golden Age, alongside Juan de Espinosa Medrano, Juan Ruiz de Alarcón and Garcilaso de la Vega "el Inca".
-99

 [Created]

-The full title, A Philosopher giving that Lecture on the Orrery in which a lamp is put in place of the Sun, is a painting by Joseph Wright of Derby depicting a lecturer giving a demonstration of an orrery – a mechanical model of the Solar System – to a small audience.
+Jean-Honore Fragonard.
+Oil on canvas.
+100 The full title, A Philosopher giving that Lecture on the Orrery in which a lamp is put in place of the Sun, is a painting by Joseph Wright of Derby depicting a lecturer giving a demonstration of an orrery – a mechanical model of the Solar System – to a small audience.
 It is now in the Derby Museum and Art Gallery.
-100

 [Created]

-The Swing by Jean-Honoré Fragonard.
-The Swing, also known as The Happy Accidents of the Swing, is a oil painting by Jean-Honoré Fragonard in the Wallace Collection in London.
+Jean-Honoré Fragonard.
+Oil on canvas.
+101 The Swing, also known as The Happy Accidents of the Swing, is a oil painting by Jean-Honoré Fragonard in the Wallace Collection in London.
 It is considered to be one of the masterpieces of the Rococo era, and is Fragonard's best-known work.
-101

 [Started]